 Common reasons why government contractors and individuals are charged with criminal liability during the procurement investigation process

-There are several situations showing why government contractors are charge with criminal liability during the procurement investigation process.
-A common reason includes government employees, military personnel or contractor personnel pleading to criminal conflict of interest charges; government employee conspiring to accept bribes and disclose sensitive procurement information.
-Other reasons include:
+There are several situations showing why government contractors are charged with criminal liability during the procurement investigation process.
+A common reason includes government employees, military personnel or contractor personnel pleading to criminal conflict of interest charges.

 - Hiding documents and destroying information on computers